 2. Keep this puree aside.

-3.Heat ghee in a pan and add mawa to it.
+3.Heat ghee in a pan.
+Add mawa to it.

-4.Keep stirring and let it cook until you get it a smooth mix.
+4.Keep stirring.
+Let it cook until you get it a smooth mix.

 5.Add mango puree to it and let is cook on slow flame.

-6. Add milk+saffron and let it continue to cook.
+6. Add saffron milk.
+Continue to cook.
 Keep stirring in between.

 7. Add coconut flour/fine desiccated coconut ,this will allow it to thicken.